yesodweb/yesodweb.com-content/blog/2016/07/http2-server-push.md

 ## Visualization

-Here are screen shots of Firefox accessing to new Warp.
+Here are screen shots of Firefox accessing the new Warp.
 Figure 1 is the first access and the middleware has not learned anything.
 So, no pushes are used.
 Figure 2 is the second access.
 You can see .js and .css files are pushed.